We both buy and sell antiques & collectibles. A large percentage of our business is related to

 maximize just his end.

-This is important.
-Read it a ain.
+This is an important concept.
+Read it a again.

 6. We Work with the Buyer.
 When we list things